runpunkrun: silverware laid out on a cloth napkin (gather yon utensils)

 If you have any questions or concerns, feel free to comment here or DM me, [personal profile] runpunkrun, or my co-mod [personal profile] jesse_the_k.

-[sticky entry] Sticky: Prompt: Legumes
+[sticky entry] Sticky: Prompt: Seasonal Foods

 runpunkrun: silverware laid out on a cloth napkin (gather yon utensils)